Quick Links

 We are committed to safeguarding; if you have any concerns about the well being of a child in school please contact a member of staff.

-We have lots of exciting things planned for the summer term, including school trips, special visitors, sports day, and another parent event.
+We have lots of exciting things planned for this final half term including school trips, special visitors, sports day, transition week and another parent event.
 It’s set to be a busy and enjoyable end to the year!

 Welcome Section